Slow and steady wins the race.

 It's called BoardBooster.

-And if you're looking to streamline your Pinterest marketing strategy to:
+If you're looking to streamline your Pinterest marketing strategy to:

 - lighten up some of your marketing workload